Dark sector production and baryogenesis from not quite black holes: Baryogenesis

 where $B$ denotes the baryon number produced by each evaporating hole.
 We then obtain

 with the 2-2-hole number density to entropy ratio $n(\tau_L)/s(\tau_L)$ given in (\ref{novers}).
 Since the remnant abundance is bounded from above by the observed value for dark matter, a heavier remnant is expected to have a smaller number density and then a smaller $\mathcal{B}$.
 The question is then, what is the mass dependence for the baryon number $B$?
-In the following, we discuss the possibility to realize the observed baryon asymmetry in these two scenarios.
+In the following, we discuss the possibility to realize the observed baryon asymmetry in both scenarios, \textit{i.e.} baryogenesis through heavy particle decays and electroweak baryogenesis.